phoban01/gitops-component-cli/README.md

 }
 ```

-We can build the component by passing the `componentfile.cue` to the build command:
+Build the component by passing the `componentfile.cue` to the build command:

 `component build -f componentfile.cue acme.io/podinfo:v1.0.0`